-Letcher, a Democrat, was the representative for Virginia's 9th congressional district from 1857 to 1859.
+Letcher was the representative for Virginia’s 9th congressional district and was a Democrat.
+He served from 1857 to 1859.

 From Dec 1851 to Mar 1859, Letcher missed 303 of 2,339 roll call votes, which is 13.0%.
 This is better than the median of 23.0% among the lifetime records of representatives serving in Mar 1859.
 The chart below reports missed votes over time.